vijilAI/docs/source/python-sdk/examples/rag.md

 ## Evaluating Domain-specific Question Answering

-In the example below, we use the [FinanceBench](https://huggingface.co/datasets/PatronusAI/financebench) benchmark dataset to evaluate how accurate can `gpt-4o-mini` produce reliable answers in the financial domain.
+In the example below, we use the [FinanceBench](https://huggingface.co/datasets/PatronusAI/financebench) benchmark dataset to evaluate how accurately  `gpt-4o-mini` can produce reliable answers from a dataset of financial documents.

 Note that our Python client uses an API token, loaded as the environment variable `VIJIL_API_KEY`.
 Please make sure you have [fetched an API key](https://docs.vijil.ai/setup.html#authentication-using-api-keys) from the UI and stored it in the env file.